 A custom list can also be created by distance.
-Selecting this option will open a new window.
-Enter the distance desired in the field and hit Done.
+Selecting this Option will open a new window.
+Enter name of list and distance desired and hit 'Create list'.
 This will automatically select boats within that distance from your boat.
-The list will also automatically update as long as the main race window remains open.
-This list will NOT remain active between sessions or between races.
+The list will also automatically update as long as the main race window remains